Europa im Kleinen

 What excites you about this project?

-Daniela Obkircher (administration, summer camp & Association of Friends)
+Daniela Obkircher (Events, Summer Camp & Association of Friends)

 Daniela Obkircher’s career so far has taken her to the Academy of Arts in Berlin, where she worked for the international scholarship programme, to the Haus am Lützowplatz art association, and to the Cultural Foundation of the German Federal States, where she organised several “Kinder zum Olymp!”
 (Children to Olympia) educational events.